Arundhati Banerjee, Rakhi Dasgupta and Sujay Ray* Pages 413 - 424 ( 12 )

 Background: Invasion of HIV in human occurs through DC-SIGN’s interaction via the mucosal lining during sexual transmission.
-Bovine lactoferrin (bLF) has been known to hinder this invasion via its interaction with DC-SIGN.
-Hitherto, protein assays have been undergone but molecular-level studies remained unexplored.
+Bovine Lactoferrin (bLF) has been known to hinder this invasion via its interaction with DC-SIGN.
+Hitherto, protein assays have taken place but molecular-level studies remain unexplored.

 Department of Biochemistry and Biophysics, University of Kalyani, Kalyani, Nadia, Department of Biochemistry and Biophysics, University of Kalyani, Kalyani, Nadia, Amity Institute of Biotechnology, Amity University, Kolkata